- What is a rat show?

 What do I need?

 Show tank: A limited number of tanks are available to hire from the YRC at a cost of £2.00 for members and £2.50 for non-members.
 Please book one when you enter your rats.
 You can also use your own show tank if you have one.
-We do allow plastic lids in pets, but wire lids are preferred.
 The aim is for all the tanks to look similar so that the rat’s owner cannot be identified by the tank.
+You can also buy tanks from us at £13 these need to be pre ordered and picked up at the show.

 Substrate: Rats may be shown on any brown or beige substrate, providing it is safe and clean and no more than 5cm deep.
 Substrate can be provided with the hire tanks or you can use your own.